-[1] PhD position in deep learning for scientific foundation models.
+[1] PhD position (4 years) in deep learning for scientific foundation models.
 We are seeking a PhD student to join the Mosaic project at the University of Liège (Belgium), focusing on developing novel representation learning approaches for scientific foundation models.
 The ideal candidate should have a strong background in deep learning and machine learning, with demonstrable programming skills and an interest in physical sciences.
 The research will involve designing self-supervised learning algorithms for handling noisy instrumental data and developing architectures for multi-modal, multi-scale scientific data.
-A significant part of the project will also involve building foundation models from meteorological data as a collaborative effort with the entire Mosaic team.
-Candidates with a background in atmospherie sciences or elimate modeling are particularly encouraged to apply.
+A significant part of the project will also involve building foundation models for meteorological data as a collaborative effort with the entire Mosaic team.